The roller coaster of single parenting

 The stress of every decision you make having some effect on your kids was frightening.
 Absolutely frightening.
 I look back on my experience at least once a day and think what I could have done differently to have a different outcome.
-To stay living in the same place so the kids didn’t have to go to numerous schools.
+Goal: Stay living in the same place so the kids didn’t have to go to numerous schools.
 Will the crazy ride every end?

 The roller coaster of dating a single parent

-Then things change.
+Then things do change.
 A new rider joins you.
 They bring the safety bars, and now the ride feels more secure.
-You’re no longer riding in an aisle by yourself, and if you’re lucky enough then they’ll stick around for the next coaster…no strings attached.
+You’re no longer riding in a row by yourself, and if you’re lucky enough then they’ll stick around for the next coaster…no strings attached.

 I often wonder about other single parents, and whether their significant others gave them the opportunity and patience to dismantle the wall of “I got this.”
 How many gave up?
-How many thought it would never change, so they bounced?
-To all those out there stepping into a partnership with a single parent, I give you this one piece of advice:
+How many thought it would never change so they bounced?
+To all those out there stepping into a partnership with a single parent, I give you these pieces of advice:

 Give it time and don’t give up.
 Be patient with your significant other because change does not happen over night.
 If you stay strong for them, one day the bricks will start to fall and it will all be worth it.

 To all the single parents out there, do know this.
 Your roller coaster is orchestrated by you.
 You determine how deep the drops are, and whether there are loops or safety bars.
 It’s difficult but know that you can do this!